Mohosin999/Case-Study/Track Zone Application/README.md

 ### Features
 **`Default Local Clock:`**
   - Users can update the timezone of the default clock.

-2. Custom Clocks:
+**`Custom Clocks:`**
 - Create, update (timezone and offset), and delete custom clocks.

-Event Management:
+**`Event Management:`**

-Add, update, and delete events under any clock.
+- Add, update, and delete events under any clock.

-View all created events on a single page.
+- View all created events on a single page.

-Clear all events or search for specific events.
+- Clear all events or search for specific events.

-Enhanced User Experience:
+**`Enhanced User Experience:`**

-Responsive design using Styled Components.
+- Responsive design using Styled Components.

-Efficient date handling with Date-fns.
+- Efficient date handling with Date-fns.

-Seamless navigation with React Router DOM.
+- Seamless navigation with React Router DOM.

-Technologies Used
+### 💻 Technologies Used

-React.js: Frontend framework.
+- React.js: Frontend framework.

-Styled Components: For dynamic and reusable styling.
+- Styled Components: For dynamic and reusable styling.

-Date-fns: For date and time manipulation.
+- Date-fns: For date and time manipulation.

-PropTypes: For type checking React components.
+- PropTypes: For type-checking React components.

-React Router DOM: For client-side routing.
+- React Router DOM: For client-side routing.

 Problems and Solutions